...I Don't See Colour - Illuminate the Night

 This event is being adapted into a digital experience.
-Online recording coming soon! “…I Don’t See Colour” is a film project that shares just some of the many stories of Black people in Winnipeg, MB.
+The link to the online videos can be found on 11 posters that are posted throughout the Exchange District - it's a scavenger hunt to find them all. “…I Don’t See Colour” is a film project that shares just some of the many stories of Black people in Winnipeg, MB.
 The series debuted as part of an interactive venue called Living Colour that ÉZÈ STUDIO held during the 2017 Nuit Blanche Winnipeg.
 For several minutes, each person speaks to the camera about something significant in their lives.
 The title, “…I Don’t See Colour,” is a reference to the phrase that many BIPOC communities have often been told how society perceives race in Canada.
 The black-and-white aesthetic of the footage is an attempt to incorporate a literal interpretation of that phrase while still giving full attention to the stories of Black lives in our city.
 A series of new videos will make their debut at Nuit Blanche on Sept 26th.
 The location #4 space will have an outdoor projector playing the videos for public viewing.
 The location will also have standing posters with scannable QR codes placed throughout.
 Use your smartphone camera to scan each QR code and stream the video(s) from your device (Using personal headphones are recommended for sound, data charges may apply).
 The project will utilize outdoor space, with capacity limits and physical distancing measures in place.
 (Hand sanitizer will be available on site.)

 This event is free.